contao/docs/docs/dev/framework/dca/_index.md

 {{< version "4.8" >}}

-Since Contao 4.8 DCA callbacks can be registered using the `Contao\CoreBundle\ServiceAnnotation\Callback` service annotation on the callback method, together with the `Terminal42\ServiceAnnotationBundle\ServiceAnnotationInterface`:
+Since Contao 4.8 DCA callbacks can be registered using the `Contao\CoreBundle\ServiceAnnotation\Callback` service annotation on the callback method:

 ```php
 // src/EventListener/DataContainer/NewsOnsubmitCallbackListener.php